Elon Musk: Twitter asks NI secretary what 'tosh' looks like

 The email, which came from an anonymous account, contained a fake quote from Mr Heaton-Harris.

-The Police Service of Northern Ireland (PSNI) said the email has not been reported to them and are not looking into it.
+The Police Service of Northern Ireland (PSNI) said the email has not been reported to them and they are not looking into it.

 Concerns have been raised about the spread of misinformation after Mr Musk's $44bn (£38.3bn) deal to take over Twitter in October.